Defiance's Northwest Ohio IT Partner

 How fast can you respond to an on-site issue in Defiance?

-Same-business-day on-site in Defiance County is our service-level commitment.
-Most tickets resolve remotely within 30 minutes during business hours, so on-site visits are reserved for hardware, cabling and critical incident response.
+Most routine work resolves remotely within 30 minutes during business hours.
+On-site engagements in Defiance County are scheduled in advance for hardware, cabling and critical incident response.

 Our cyber insurance renewal questionnaire is longer this year.
 Can you help?